EVIIIxEVIII/cuda-radix-sort/README.md

 # Radix sort
 The following algorithm was not implemented based on any papers.
-The only inspiration came from the Parallel sort algorithm.
+The only inspiration came from the Parallel Sort algorithm aka Hillis-Steele Scan.